 All data points and analysis reports available to schools are also available at the district and state levels.
 Raw data files can also be downloaded for import into district and state systems.

 Districts can also access AP Potential™, which helps districts grow their AP programs by identifying students likely to succeed in AP courses and exams.
-Scores from the PSAT 8/9 are used to identify ninth-graders with potential to succeed in AP World History and AP European History, the two AP courses most often offered to 10th-graders.
+Scores from the PSAT 8/9 are used to identify ninth graders who might excel in AP courses when they're in 10th grade.

 Get more info for school and district leaders, including:

 - A consolidated list of key dates and deadlines for PSAT-related assessments